remy/remysharp.com/public/blog/ffconf-2022-the-return.md

 We also run a [scholarship programme](https://ffconf.org/scholarship/) that individuals can also buy a ticket that's put into our scholarship budget.
 The budget is used for tickets, travel and hotel for those who need it, and [Julie](https://twitter.com/Julieanne/) does an amazing job of coordinating with the scholarship attendees to arrange this all of this for them.

-In particular I wanted to thank these individuals who bought scholarship tickets:
+In particular I wanted to thank these individuals who bought (or donated) scholarship tickets:

-- Josh Hudson
 - Glenn Jones
 - Jan Lehnardt
 - David Miller
 - Yann Eves
 - Wayne Durack
+- Josh Hudson

+With that, we were able to bring 20 individuals to our event through the scholarship programme.

 ## The amazing attendees